danigosa/bjoern/README.md

 ## Python versions

-- Current version 4.x+ only supports CPython3.5+.
+- Current version 4.x+ only supports CPython3.6+ and Pypy7.1.1+.
-- For those looking for CPython2.7 or CPython3.4, please use Bjoern 3.x.
+- For those looking for CPython2.7 or CPython3.4/3.5, please use Bjoern 3.x.

 # Why It's Cool